mzshieh/topc2024web/index.md

 ### 2022/09/13

-We have updated the judge environment.
+- We have updated the judge environment.
+- We have delivered the team account information to the coaches and the contestants.

 ## Overview